thindil/nish/README.md

 You can also pass arguments to the commands of the alias.
 The substitutes for arguments are start with `$` and have numbers from 1 to 9.
 Example: `$1`, `$5`.
-The definition of alias which uses arguments can looks that:
+The definition of alias which uses arguments can look that:

-    Id: 3
+    ID: 3
     Name: fossopen
     Path: /home/user/Projects
     Recursive: 0